 The report comes in the form of a root cause analysis report showing how the threat entered the network, the computer attacks and the applications affected.
 After that, a report of incidence response and threat mitigation is delivered to be used as a case study essential for protecting the network from future attacks.
 In short, Synchronized security works efficiently by delivering insights into the specific behavioral analysis of machines and the applications in question.

 Get a better return on investment

-The network firewall and the endpoint security software working together brings about a better return on investment to the organization.
+The network firewall and the endpoint protection software working together brings about a better return on investment to the organization.
 Instead of each computer security system working in isolation, synchronization brings about collaboration.
-Convergence created when firewall shares security updates with endpoint protection actually boost entire network security.
+Convergence created when firewall shares security updates with endpoint protection actually boosts entire network security.

 Why your organization needs Sophos synchronized security

 Attacks from malware have increasingly become complex.
 Your ordinary endpoint security can longer offer zero-day protection.
 What is more, the basic firewall security feature found in a router can longer provide the needed protection against complex attacks such as the ransomware attack.
 As it is, complex malware can only be tamed by advanced threat detection systems.